tjeuput/dataLoanExploration/README.md

-The bulk of the data appears to be centered around 4, which is also the median value we used to fill in the missing data.
+The bulk of the data appears to be centered around 4, which is also the median value I used to fill in the missing data.
 The Prosper Rating (numeric) ranges from 1 to 7, indicating that the dataset includes loans from all rating categories.
 The shape of the distribution is somewhat multimodal, with noticeable peaks at each interger value from 1 to 7.
 The highest peak is at 4, which due to imputation of missing values to the median (25.5%).
 In conclusion, the distribution tells us that the loans in the dataset are fairly evenly spread across the different Prosper Rating categories, with the median risk loans (rating 4) constitute to the largest group.
-This partly influenced by our imputation method, where we filled missing values with median rating.
+This partly influenced by our imputation method, where I filled missing values with median rating.

 ### 3. Borrower Rate
 Borrower rate distribution